CExA-project/dynk/README.md

 }
 ```

+This still requires to scatter the code, which makes it less readable.

 #### Wrapper two functions approach

 If enabling C++20 is not possible, `dynk::wrap` is overloaded so that it accepts two functions: one for the device execution, one for the host execution.